 Potential changes in the seasonality of CIDs or the length and characteristics of seasons (e.g. changes in growing season length or pollen season) are also important as they may shift the timing of many CIDs with broad implications for sectors and regional stakeholders (Wanders and Wada, 2015; Cassou and Cattiaux, 2016; Hansen and Sato, 2016; Brönnimann et al., 2018; Marelle et al., 2018; Unterberger et al., 2018; Kuriqi et al., 2020).
 Episodic CIDs characterize impact-relevant conditions persisting from short to long time frames but eventually returning to normal conditions.

-In some situations, phenomena causing severe impacts go well beyond a single extreme event or a single climate variable, and can include interaction of climatic conditions, such as sea level rise and storm surges (Wahl et al., 2015), precipitation in combination with strong winds (Martius et al., 2016) or flooding quickly followed by a heat wave (Wang et al., 2019c) (see also section 10.5.2.4).
+In some situations, phenomena causing severe impacts go well beyond a single extreme event or a single climate variable, and can include interaction of climatic conditions, such as sea level rise and storm surges (Wahl et al., 2015), precipitation in combination with strong winds (Martius et al., 2016) or flooding quickly followed by a heat wave (S.S.-Y. Wang et al., 2019) (see also section 10.5.2.4).
 Such compound events, particularly in context of climate extremes, are assessed in section 11.8.
 A combination of non-extreme climatic impact-drivers in time or space can also lead to severe impacts (Cutter, 2018).

 Several climatic impact-drivers are reliant on many factors beyond their associated primary climatic phenomenon.
 For example, river flooding is heavily dependent on river management and engineering and could also be affected by tidal water levels due to sea level rise and/or storm surge.
 Coastal flooding could be affected by coastal protection structures, port and harbour structures as well as river flows (on inlet-interrupted coasts).
 Coastal erosion could be influenced by coastal protection measures as well as fluvial sediment supply to the coast.
 Furthermore, air pollution weather is not the only or dominant driver, for instance, of surface ozone pollution, but precursor emissions from anthropogenic sources can play a significant role (see section 6.5).
 Chapter 12 focuses only on the influence of the atmospheric, land and oceanic conditions associated with the climatic impact-drivers and the confidence in the direction of CID changes given here does not take into account existing or potential future adaptation measures, unless otherwise stated.